ryanjchrist/ryanjchrist.github.io/_posts/2024-05-01-prototyping.markdown

 </script>

 # Spotify Picture Frame
-Designed and created a personalized wedding gift for my brother and his wife using Adobe Illustrator and laser-cut on a Trotec laser cutter.
+I designed and created a personalized wedding gift for my brother and his wife using Adobe Illustrator and laser-cut on a Trotec laser cutter.

 * Spotify Code Integration: Embedded a scannable Spotify barcode to play "Fly Me To The Moon" by Frank Sinatra
 * Two-Plate Design: Allows a photo to be displayed between two clear acrylic plates.